Queensland Housing Investment Growth Initiative

 - Housing Investment Fund (HIF)— supports partnerships to deliver social and affordable housing

 - QuickStarts Qld—a capital investment program to accelerate construction, redevelopment and purchase expenditure to deliver new homes sooner

 - Help to Home—partnering with property owners, landlords and registered community housing providers to deliver housing outcomes to people in need.

-This approach to funding enables strategic partnerships between the state and a range of potential participants such as the Australian Government, local governments, registered community housing providers, private developers, institutional investors, and not-for-profit partners, either individually or as a group.
+This approach to funding enables strategic partnerships between the State and a range of potential participants such as the Australian Government, local governments, registered community housing providers, private developers, institutional investors, and not-for-profit partners, either individually or as a group.

-It provides flexibility to deliver projects that meet local needs and enables the development of a mix of public housing, community housing, homelessness accommodation and mixed-use developments that leverage site-specific opportunities.
+The QHIGI provides flexibility to deliver projects that meet local needs and enables the development of a mix of public housing, community housing, homelessness accommodation and mixed-use developments that leverage site-specific opportunities.

 The QHIGI also provides opportunities to strengthen Queensland’s construction sector while providing a place to call home for thousands of Queensland households.